shaneagibson/taxi-meter/README.md

 Usage
 -----

-The TaxiMeter interface is the representation of the Taxi Meter (implemented by TflTaxiMeter).
+The TaxiMeter interface is the representation of the Taxi Meter.
 It exposes the following key functions:

  - Start Journey